Funny Girl nationwide tour features non-Jewish actor as Fanny Brice, reviving Jewface critics - ExBulletin

 But that disappointed some Jewish performers and their allies in the theater community who knew the production had advertised itself as specifically looking for actors of Jewish descent.

-Jennifer Apple, one of the first actresses to discuss the decision on social media, told the Jewish Telegraphic Agency that because Jewishness was at the heart of Brice, a pioneering vaudevillian of the early 20th century, she should also l be for all who play it.
+Jennifer Apple, one of the first actresses to discuss the decision on social media, told the Jewish Telegraphic Agency that because Jewishness was at the heart of Brice, a pioneering vaudevillian of the early 20th century, it should also be for everyone who plays her.

-Fanny Brice was a real human being, says Apple, who also auditioned for the role of Brice and appeared on The Bands Visit’s nationwide tour, of an accidental stay by Egyptian police bands in an Israeli town .
+Fanny Brice was a real human being, said Apple, who also auditioned for the role of Brice and appeared on The Bands Visit’s nationwide tour, about an accidental trip by Egyptian police bands to an Israeli town.
 She was a Jewish icon.
 She was a heroine.
 She in herself paved the way for performers like me to be able to have a career.
 If it weren’t for her and her boldness, many of us Jewish women couldn’t be performers.
 So that’s integral to that role, in particular.

 Anyone can have Jewish heritage without embracing a Jewish identity, just ask actress Lea Michele, who replaced Jewish actor Beanie Feldstein as Brice in the recent Broadway revival of Funny Girl.
 Michele’s father is a Sephardic Jew, but she was raised as a Catholic and said she does not identify as Jewish.
 (For six seasons on the hit TV show Glee, Michele played a Jewish character, Rachel Berry, who was one day to portray Fanny Brice.)